-Many like what Windows 8 offers; but not all of its features.
-One of my friend told me that he hates the Start Screen, but loves to use Metro Apps.
+Many like what Windows 10/8 offers; but not all of its features.
+One of my friends told me that he hates the Start Screen, but loves to use UWP Apps.
 He wanted to know if there was any way he could launch apps from the desktop itself.
 This question, made me write this article.
-Actually he asked me, how he could launch the Metro Apps without going to Start Screen.
+Actually he asked me, how he could launch the UWP Apps without going to Start Screen.

 2. In Create Shortcut window type the following location and click Next:

-Click this shortcut in task bar, and the full list of Metro Apps will open in Windows explorer.
-You now don’t need to go to the Start Screen each time to run a Metro App.
+Click this shortcut in the taskbar, and the full list of Metro Apps will open in Windows Explorer.
+You now don’t need to go to the Start Screen each time to run a UWP App.

 Go here to see all the new Shortcuts, Shell Commands and CLSID in Windows 8.